dnth/DEIMKit/README.md

 trainer.fit(epochs=100)
 ```

-To run multigpu training (4 GPU for example), place your code into a `train.py` file and use the following command.
+To run multigpu training (4 GPU for example), place your code into a `.py` file, e.g. `train.py` and use the following command.

 ```bash
 CUDA_VISIBLE_DEVICES=0,1,2,3 torchrun --master_port=7778 --nproc_per_node=4 train.py